-- Accent Chair: An accent chair is a broad term that encompasses any living room, bedroom or home office chair used to add style to a room.
-‘Accent chairs’ can include certain types of sofa chairs.
+- Single Chair: A single chair for any living room, bedroom or home office chair (living room chairs don't have to be used just in the living room), used to add style to a room.
+These chairs can include certain types of sofa chairs.

-- Sofa Chair: A sofa chair is a type of chair that is designed as a “smaller” version of a regular sofa and primarily for comfort.
-Sofa chairs often come with plush cushioning and wider seating areas.
+- Large Chair: A large chair is a type of chair that is designed as a “smaller” version of a regular sofa and primarily for comfort.
+These chairs often come with plush cushioning and wider seating areas.

-Features of Accent and Sofa Chairs
+Features of Living Room Chairs

-Under the definitions of accent and sofa chairs, there are a few different subtypes.
+Under the definitions of living room chairs, there are a few different subtypes.
 Here are the main features that separate certain styles from the rest: